Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride

 In this section, we simulate the ferroelectric transition in a small-heterodeformed bilayer hBN and reveal its crystallographic origin via the polarization landscape.
 From the previous section, recall that the equi-sized AB and BA triangular domains formed during the structural relaxation of a small-heterodeformed bilayer hBN are energetically equivalent.
 However, their response to an applied electric field varies due to their polarity.
 In the AB stacking, boron (positively polarized) sits above nitrogen (negatively polarized), whereas in the BA stacking, the sequence is reversed.
 This polarity difference results in opposite reactions when an electric field is applied perpendicular to the layers.

 To illustrate ferroelectricity in a small twist bilayer hBN, we subject the $0.299263^\circ$ twisted hBN to an external electric field of $\SI{5}{\volt\per\angstrom}$ in $\pm X_3$ direction.
+An electric field $\bm E$ is enforced using the \texttt{fix efield} command in LAMMPS, resulting in force $q\bm{E}$ on an atoms with fixed charge $q$.
 The electric field induces a transformation in the bilayer structure, as shown in \Cref{fig:ferro_atom_twist}.
 The blue regions in the figure represent the AB stacking, and the green regions indicate BA stacking.
 Under a positive electric field, the AB domains expand while the BA domains shrink (\Cref{fig:twist_pos}).
 The bending of the interlayer dislocations mediates the transformation from one stacking to another.